MSLNZ/msl-package-manager/docs/cli_usage.rst

 Command Line Interface
 ======================

 Once the MSL Package Manager has been :ref:`installed <install>` you will be able to install, uninstall, update, list and create MSL packages by using the command line interface.

 *You can also directly call these functions through the* :ref:`API <api_usage>`.

 The ``install``, ``uninstall``, ``update`` and ``list`` commands fetch data from MSL repositories_.
-Some MSL packages are also available on PyPI_ and those packages can be installed by running ``pip install msl-<packaage name>`` and to show which packages are on PyPI_ by running ``pip search msl-``.
+Some MSL packages_ are also available on PyPI.

+.. attention::
-However, since MSL is a namespace_ package when doing a ``pip uninstall msl-<packaage name>`` you can break the namespace_.
+   Since MSL is a namespace_ package, uninstalling MSL packages using ``pip uninstall msl-<packaage name>`` will break the namespace_.
 Therefore, it is recommended to use ``msl uninstall <packaage name>`` to uninstall MSL packages.

-.. attention::
-   The number of packages that are available on PyPI_ might be less than the number of repositories_ that are available on GitHub.
-Also the **master** branch of the repositories_ is where the latest stable version of the code is available and the releases on PyPI_ might not be the latest.

-.. _github_cache_note:
+.. _cache_note:
 .. note::
-   The information about the MSL repositories_ that are available on GitHub are cached for 24 hours after you request information about a MSL repository.
-After 24 hours a subsequent request will automatically update the GitHub cache.
-   Using a cache is meant to not exceed the `rate limit`_ from GitHub.
-To force the cache to be updated include the ``--update-github-cache`` argument.
+   The information about the MSL repositories_ that are available on GitHub and the MSL packages_ on PyPI are cached for 24 hours after you request information about a repository or package.
+After 24 hours a subsequent request will automatically update the GitHub or PyPI cache.
+To force the cache to be updated for the repositories_ or the packages_ include the ``--update-github-cache`` or the ``--update-pypi-cache`` flag respectively.

 To read the help documentation from the command line, type::